Hydrodynamics of Random-Organizing Hyperuniform Fluids: Results

-This noise term is different from the $f^{-3/2}$ noise found in normal diffusive particle systems~\cite{giometto2012,fogedby1991temporal}, because of the additional conservation law in our system.
-Moreover, there is also a crossover region, i.e., $\tilde{\gamma} \ll f \ll (\tilde{\gamma} f_{max})^{1/2}$, in which the power spectrum behaves as `white' noise
+This special noise is different from the $f^{-3/2}$ noise found in non-hyperuniform equilibrium Brownian particle systems~\cite{jensen1998self,fogedby1991temporal}.
+Moreover, there is also a crossover regime, i.e., $\tilde{\gamma} \ll f \ll (\tilde{\gamma} f_{max})^{1/2}$, in which the power spectrum behaves as `white' noise

-In Fig.~\ref{Fig2}d, we plot $S_R(f)$ measured in the simulation for the same systems as shown in Fig.~\ref{Fig2}c but distinguish them by using $\tilde{\gamma}/f_{max}$.
-The theoretical predictions of Eq.~(\ref{Sf}) multiplied by an adjustable coefficient $0.62$ is shown as dashed lines.
-We find that when $\tilde{\gamma}/f_{max}$ is small, the system shows equilibrium 'red' noise scaling $f^{-2}$ in a broad range of frequency accompanied with some acoustic peaks around $f_1$.
+In Fig.~\ref{Fig2}D, we plot $S_R(f)$ measured in the simulation for the same systems as shown in Fig.~\ref{Fig2}C but distinguish them by using $\tilde{\gamma}/f_{max}$.
+The theoretical predictions from our hydrodynamic theory multiplied by an adjustable coefficient $0.62$ are shown as dashed lines.
+We find that when $\tilde{\gamma}/f_{max}$ is small, the measured $S_R(f)$ shows the `red' noise scaling in a broad range of frequency accompanied with some acoustic peaks around $f_1$.
 With increasing $\tilde{\gamma}/f_{max}$, the acoustic peaks fade away and the special $f^{-1/2}$ noise scaling gradually dominates for $f\ll \tilde{\gamma}$.
-The white noise plateau can only be roughly seen for the case of $\tilde{\gamma} /f_{max}=1.5\times 10^{-2}$ due to the finite size of our system.
-Comparing Fig~\ref{Fig2}c with Fig~\ref{Fig2}d, we find that the development of hyperuniform scaling $q^2$ in $S(q)$ with decreasing $l_d$ is associated with the suppression of temporal fluctuation at small frequency region with increasing $\tilde{\gamma}/ f_{max}$.
-Actually the white noise region with upper-bound frequency $(\tilde{\gamma} f_{max})^{1/2} \sim c_s/l_d$ and the $f^{-1/2}$ noise region with the upper-bound frequency $\tilde{\gamma}\sim c_s l_m/l_d^2$ correspond to the acoustic and diffusive hyperuniform regions shown in Fig.~\ref{Fig2}e, respectively.
-The feature of these special noises provide us an additional tool to identify and study the hyperuniform fluids experimentally in the frequency domain.
+The white noise plateau can only be seen for the cases of $\tilde{\gamma} /f_{max}=1.5\sim 6.0\times 10^{-2}$ due to the finite size of our system.
+Comparing Fig~\ref{Fig2}C with Fig~\ref{Fig2}D, we find that the development of hyperuniform scaling $q^2$ in $S(q)$ with decreasing $l_d$ is associated with the suppression of temporal fluctuation at small frequency regime with increasing $\tilde{\gamma}/ f_{max}$.
+Actually, the `red' noise regime corresponds to the non-overlapped acoustic region in Fig.~\ref{Fig2}G, while the white noise regime with upper-bound frequency $(\tilde{\gamma} f_{max})^{1/2} \sim c_s/l_d$ and the $f^{-1/2}$ noise regime with the upper-bound frequency $\tilde{\gamma}\sim c_s l_m/l_d^2$ correspond to the acoustic and diffusive hyperuniform regions in Fig.~\ref{Fig2}G, respectively.
+These special noise features provide us with an additional tool to identify and study the hyperuniform fluids experimentally in the frequency domain.
+We emphasize that all these structural and dynamic properties of our hyperuniform fluids are independent of dimensionality and we show the simulation data for 3D system in \emph{SI Appendix}, Fig. S8, S9 and Movie S4.